jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 	of their control often have no idea how much losing an employee costs.
   - cost of lost work
   - cost of lost knowledge

+1. Suppose you have a project that has been in development for over a year and it looks like it could take another six months or more to get something working.
+And recently an alternative solution became available which was better in every respect and could be put in to operation in less than a week.
+But this new solution requires a one time fee of $10k for use in a commercial project.
+Would you continue development on the old project or switch to the new one?

+  sunk costs - The decision should be based upon its value in todays market.
+Investment costs should not be part of the decision.

 # Questions From Electrical Engineers and Programmers